 Mohawk Renewal was born out of a desire to redefine the contours of how we source fiber and expand the existing definition of sustainable papermaking.
-By rediscovering old fiber sources like hemp, straw and cotton rag, we uncovered a new path forward.
-You might say we looked to the past to discover the future.
+By rediscovering old fiber sources like hemp and reinventing new fiber like miscanthus, we uncovered a new path forward.
+You might say we looked to the past and present to discover the future.

 Mohawk's world-class engineers have devised a process that allows the mill to continue to create the beautiful, high-performance sheets Mohawk is renowned for using rapidly renewable resources.
 The fibers Mohawk has chosen for its groundbreaking line are all annual crops, which regenerate in a year or less.
 By using scraps that would've otherwise been disposed of, we're reducing waste and pollution while creating something beautiful.